-LIPA receives power supply from National Grid Generation LLC (GENCO) facilities, the NMP2 facility, and Independent Power Producers on Long Island and elsewhere.
+LIPA receives power supply from National Grid Generation LLC (GENCO) facilities, the NMP2 facility, the FitzPatrick Nuclear Power Plant, and Independent Power Producers (IPPs) on Long Island and elsewhere.
 Table 4-3 displays the capacity and energy breakdown between power supplies for LIPA over the previous 5 years.
-On average, LIPA receives 8 percent of its energy through their proportionate share of NMP2 generation, 24 percent GENCO power, and 68 percent through other Independent Power Producers and spot purchases.
+On average, LIPA receives approximately 9 percent of its energy through their proportionate share of NMP2 generation, 22 percent GENCO power, and 69 percent through other IPPs and spot purchases.